14 Hawai‘i Races to Run, Bike and Swim in 2020

 This family fun run starts and ends at Kapi‘olani Park during Memorial Day weekend.
 Select from four race options: a half marathon, 15K, 5 miler, and a stroller and wheelchair half marathon.

 This is your chance to race on the famed Ironman World Championship course, and maybe even qualify for the official race it in October.
 Swim 2,000 meters in the beautiful waters of Hāpuna, ride 56 miles to Hāwī and back, then run 13.1 miles on the Mauna Lani Golf Course.
 First timer?
 Or trying to beat your last score?
 Check out Ironman’s website for training tips, expert advice, community resources and other helpful tools.

 Kohala Coast, Hawai‘i Island, ironman.com

 Photo: Courtesy of Hawaiian Ultra Running Team

 HURT (Hawaiian Ultra Running Team) puts on a series of trail races that get increasingly longer throughout the year.
 Mango Madness is our favorite: The course changes every year (sometimes it’s not even the same for every participant), and the best part is the community vibe—everyone is there to support one another and have fun.
 It sells out so sign up early, and come prepared for anything, even balancing a mango on a spoon for the last 100 yards.

 Makiki Pumping Station, hurthawaii.com

-Tinman took a hiatus last year, but the annual “People’s Triathlon” is back in 2019 with an 800-meter swim at Queen’s Beach, a 25-mile bike ride and a 10-kilometer run.
+The annual “People’s Triathlon” starts with an 800-meter swim at Queen’s Beach, then a 25-mile bike ride and finishes with a 10-kilometer run.
 For more than 30 years, Tinman has been a welcoming triathlon for racers and weekend warriors alike.